 That saves your team an immense amount of time, as they can manage all your online advertising efforts in one place.
 Plus, they can analyze the results of those advertising campaigns, which optimizes their productivity.

-For many businesses, that’s a big enough reason to adopt advertising technology.
+For many businesses, having a centralized location for your advertising campaign data and information is a big enough reason to adopt advertising technology.

 That data helps businesses across the world understand their target audience, as well as user behavior.
 It also provides your company with insight into the effectiveness of your advertising — and even marketing — campaigns.